Development Intern (WA #1920-80)

 TYPE OF INTERNSHIP

 This is an unpaid internship position requiring a minimum time commitment of 10 hours per week (flexible schedule) and must be eligible for course credit.
-This position is for Winter 2020.
+This position is for Spring 2020.

 - Must be working towards a Bachelor's Degree in Non-Profit Management, public relations, marketing, or related field

-- Must be eligible to receive college credit for internship
+- Must be eligible to receive college credit for the internship

 - Qualified candidates must be enthusiastic, reliable, and interested in developing a career in special events, fundraising, or non-profit management